Ethical standards

 Double materiality and stakeholder involvement

-In recent years, our sustainability reporting has been based on the requirements of the GRI standard.
-In future, we will base our reporting on the framework of the CSRD guideline, which will entail adjustments to the procedure for identifying the topics that are material for Kurtz Ersa.
-As required by the European Sustainability Reporting Standards (ESRS), we have therefore been pursuing the double materiality approach since the beginning of 2025.
-We therefore consider both the impacts of our business activities on people and the environment as well as the risks and opportunities that contribute to the Group´s financial stability.
-In our CSRD report, we describe in detail how we implemented the double materiality analysis for the first time and how we involved our relevant stakeholders in our approach.
+From 2021 to 2023, our sustainability reporting was based on the guidelines of the GRI Standards.
+Starting with our 2024 report, we have aligned our reporting with the framework of the CSRD Directive, which has entailed adjustments to our approach for identifying topics material to Kurtz Ersa.
+As required by the European Sustainability Reporting Standards (ESRS), we have therefore been following the double materiality approach since the beginning of 2025.
+Consequently, we consider both the impacts of our business activities on people and the environment, as well as the risks and opportunities that contribute to the Group’s financial stability.
+Our 2024 Sustainability Report provides a detailed description of how we first implemented the double materiality analysis at the end of 2024 and involved our relevant stakeholders in the process.
+To keep the material topics and the associated IROs up to date, we plan to conduct the double materiality analysis and engage stakeholders on a cycle of approximately two years.

 Holistic and international approach